JS-Jr-Dev-Job-Board/About/README.md

 # About Us

-## Our goal

-We want to create a job board designed for junior or entry level developers.
+#### Our goal is to create a job board designed for junior or entry level developers.

 ## Meet the team